Nastel/TNT4J/README.md

 `TrackingLogger.tnt(..)` also allows developers to specify the flow of messages using `OpType.SEND` and `OpType.RECEIVE` modifiers.
 These modifiers allows developer understand information flow and topology.

 ### Logging Statistics
 TNT4J keeps detailed statistics about logging activities.
-Each logger instance maintains counts of logged events, messages, errors if any and many more.
+Each logger instance maintains counts of logged events, messages, errors, overhead in usec and more.
+Do you know the overhead of your logging framework on your application?

 Obtain a map of all available key/value pairs: